filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 NI-PoRep has little downside with respect to the status quo: it removes PreCommit at the cost of augmenting C2 (ie SNARK generation) costs, which would result in a limited cost increase looking at onboarding costs as a whole).
 Indeed, NI-PoRep requires 12.8x more PoRep Challenges, which translates into an 12.8x SNARK proving overhead.
 We analyzed how this SNARK computation overhead affects overall costs.
 The conclusion is that considering PC1+PC2+C1+C2 and storage costs (i.e. not considering maintenance costs), a NI-PoRep sector with 128 bits of security is 5% more expensive than an Interactive PoRep sector when sector duration is 3y.
 See full analysis [here](../resources/fip-xxx-niporep/NIPoRep_CostAnalysis.pdf).

 The new onboarding method `ProveCommitSectorsNI` is restricted to CC-sectors.
 We decided for this design for the following reasons:
 1. We believe that the main users of NI-PoRep will be SaaS Providers, which will use NI-PoRep for CC sectors anyway.
 In the SaaS scenario, the flow where the SP ships the data over to an SaaS Provider and then gets back the sealed data (replica) seems more complex (and therefore more expensive in practice) than the flow where the SaaS Provider distributes CC sectors and then the SP can snap the data later.
-This should be especially true after [FIP0082](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0082.md) (SuperSnap) will be deployed in the network.
+This should be especially true if [FIP0082](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0082.md) (SuperSnap) were deployed in the network.
 2. We think that restricting the new onboarding method to CC sectors can simplify the storage pipeline for Filecoin.
 Currently, there are quite a few different flows for onboarding data; having such diversity (ie, complexity) can be a source of risk and can slow down protocol development.
+It also complicates the SP stack software and new SP onboarding.
 If NI-PoRep (restricted to CC sectors) is widely adopted, we may come to consider the "CC+Snap" flow as the standard and deprecate older onboarding methods.
 Note that beyond a simplified pipeline, the "CC+Snap" flow allows for the possibility of new features.
 For a sector that is onboarded as CC, we have the `SectorKey` proved on-chain, meaning we can support re-snap (sector data to be replaced more than once) and proof-of-access to unsealed copy protocols.
 3. Implementation of the NI-PoRep onboarding method is simplified by only supporting CC sectors.
 Data sectors add significant code complexity in the miner actor to support two different ways of committing to data.

 ## Backwards Compatibility